KyleChenZ/navigation/README.md

 Mapping
 ---
 ### TX2
-To make lidar rotating and start making map using Google Cartographer SLAM, type the following command in a TX2 terminal:
+To start making map using Google Cartographer SLAM, type the following command in a TX2 terminal:

     roslaunch go mapping.launch
 ### Laptop